marcobevilacqua94/iot-simulator/README.md

 inserts-per-second: 5
 time-to-live: 60
 ```
-The collection were the sensors write is supposed to have a short time to live (to save space).
-To aggregate data with and eventing function and use timeseries feature of couchbase, **build an eventing function like this one**

 To run Couchbase Server 7.2.0 run this
 ```
 docker run -d --name db1 -p 8091-8096:8091-8096 -p 11210-11211:11210-11211 couchbase:7.2.0
 ```
 Create "sample" bucket, create required collections, in the _default scope, collection "source" (where sensors write), collection "metadata" (for eventing storage), collection "target" (for timeseries final data).
+The collection were the sensors write ("source") is supposed to have a short time to live (to save space).
 Then create the eventing function, listening on "source", with storage in "metadata" and with alias "tgt" pointing to "target" collection.
 This function aggregates data in the same 10 seconds window (-> ```doc.timestamp.toString().substring(0,9)```)
 tgt is the collection where you want to aggregate the data.
 The function must listen to where the sensors write.
 Use a From Now on policy.
 Use ts_interval and add only the temperature to the array of values (not the array couple temperature + timestamp) if you want to use regular intervals.
+To aggregate data with and eventing function and use timeseries feature of couchbase, **build an eventing function like this one**

 ```
 function OnUpdate(doc, meta) {